Types of Financial Aid

 - Shoreline Tuition Waiver (WAIVER)

-The first place students should look for scholarships should be the Foundation Scholarship page.
+The first place students should look for scholarships should be the Shoreline Foundation's Scholarship page.
 The Foundation offers a variety of merit and need-based scholarships to students at Shoreline Community College.
-The annual Foundation Scholarship Application opens February 1st each year.
-The Foundation has also introduced a new scholarship for international students in F-1 (student visa) status who have attended high school overseas.
-Quarterly scholarships are also offered by the Foundation for Shoreline students whenever funds are available.
-You can apply online or contact the Foundation Office by sending an email to firstname.lastname@example.org for a paper application.
+The annual Foundation Scholarship Application opens February 1st each year and quarterly scholarships are offered by the Foundation for Shoreline students whenever funds are available.

 Another valuable search engine for Washington students is The Washboard.org, a free, web-based scholarship matching tool and application resource.

 - Federal Direct Loan - Unsubsidized (LOAN-UNSUB)